boazrymland/PcStarRank/README.md

 * I've built and tested this extension on the latest version of Yii at the time of writing, v1.1.10
 * This extension uses the base active record class provided by [PcBaseArModel extension](http://www.yiiframework.com/extension/pcbasearmodel/) and thus depends on it.
 Please refer to the link given for documentation on that extension.
+* There are several more dependancies that are detailed in the section titled "Dependencies/Decapsulation considerations" below.
+Among which are (in a nutshell):
+  * This module depends on a table for users named *users* with a primary key column named *id*.
+  * By default, the included widget **depends** on Yii's RBAC system to be working and expects a permission named "star rank content".
+This can be overriden however.
+It is covered in greater depth below... .

+# Limitations

+* This extension was **not** designed for voting by the guest user.

 # Installation